 2. Record in Stereo

-Doubling is a great way to introduce more flavor to the section, but recording in stereo can be faster and just as effective.
+Doubling vocals and the overall mix is a great way to introduce more flavor to the section, but recording in stereo can be faster and just as effective.
 To record in stereo, you’ll need two mics.
 These mics can be placed in several configurations, but most importantly they need to be at a slight distance from one another.
 This way each mic is capturing a different tone of the same performance.

 If the tracks still come out too similar after recording, experiment with some light delay.
 Adding delay to just one of the tracks will give it a slightly different flavor and resonance.
 After a chord is strummed, one track will linger a bit longer than the other, making it more interesting.